Adron/adron.github.io/_working/contents/articles/thrashing-code-metal-monday-11-06-2017/index.md

 * [The "House Prices in Seattle Madness" Challenge](/articles/thrashing-code-metal-monday-10-16-2017/)
 * [The "2 Sum, 2 Sum, But Does it Build?"
 Challenge](/articles/thrashing-code-metal-monday-10-09-2017/)

 To wake you up, a single selection today.
+A little blues variant from Annihilator.

 <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A5H2Fhi4c89jNCkcmbCMihq" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>